pravega/pravega/documentation/src/docs/auth/client-auth.md

 -->
 # Client _auth_ Interface
 Pravega client can access Pravega APIs through `grpc`.
 Some of the admin APIs can be accessed via `REST` API.
-The Authorization/Authentication API and plugin works for both these interfaces.
+The Authorization/Authentication API and plugin works for both of these interfaces.

 ##`grpc` Client _auth_ Interface
 If multiple plugin exists, a client selects its _auth_ handler by setting a `grpc` header with the name `method`.